Screen printing machines, also called screen printing presses, are the most productive piece of equipment in any screen printing business.

 Lawson, like many other screen printing machine manufacturers, custom builds their machines.
 You can work with Lawson to get a press that’s made exactly to your specifications.
 Their machines vary in size and allow screen printers to order more printing stations.

 Anatol, founded in 1982, has focused exclusively on screen printing manufacturing since 2003.

 Anatol has also broken the mold by using electric components to drive their Volt screen printing machines instead of pneumatics and hydraulics.
-This means their presses are quieter than most models (there's no noisy hydraulic or pneumatic components or compressors).
+This means their presses are quieter than most models (there are no noisy hydraulic or pneumatic components or compressors).

 They currently offer the following models:

 - Volt: With a large print area and all-electric construction, the Volt is Anatol’s cleanest offering.
 Up to 20 stations and 18 colors.